trickstercache/trickster/docs/alb.md

         region: us-west-1

   # prom-alb-all scatter/gathers prom01a/b, prom02 and prom03 and merges their responses
-  # for the caller. since a unique region label was applied to non-redundant backends,
+  # for the caller. merge_strategy: sum re-aggregates values across backends for queries
-  # collisions are avoided. each backend caches data independently of the aggregated response
+  # like sum(metric). injected labels are automatically stripped before merging so that
+  # series from different backends are combined correctly.
   prom-alb-all:
     provider: alb
     alb:
       mechanism: tsm
       pool:
         - prom01a
         - prom01b
         - prom02
         - prom03
+      tsm:
+        merge_strategy: sum
 ```

 Here is the visual representation of a basic TS Merge configuration: